yxlow07/yxlow07.github.io/content/blog/naic.md

 ![Augmentation Example](/images/naic-augmentations.png)

 During the competition, we learnt that many people applied <red>**a whole list of augmentations**</red>.
-However, this is <red>**counterproductive**</red> as most of what they used were just noise, making the model hard to converge.
+However, this is <red>**counterproductive**</red> as most of what they used was just noise, making the model hard to converge.
 By keeping it simple, we were able to achieve greater accuracy and performance.

 > **Key Takeaway**: **don't overdo it**.
 Sometimes, less is more.